This article is part of a series. Just hit our Guide to Black Canary character profiles for all the information.

 Once Oliver returns from the ashram, things seem to be going much better.
 By 1974, they seem to be steady, but Dinah doesn’t explicitly commit until 1975.

 Batman also expresses feelings for her once, when his morale isn’t the greatest.
 But though they impulsively share an awkward kiss, Dinah decides it’s best for them to remain friends.
 Bruce reacts like an adult and a good buddy, the end.

 Dinah is originally annoyed by Green Arrow’s environmentalist doom and gloom.
 But as she hears Superman tell tales of Krypton’s fate, she comes to realise these are genuine concerns.

 She likes being productive, considerate and helpful.
 She is therefore attracted toward teaching and healthcare jobs to fill her downtime.

-Why she returns to floristry is unclear.
-But likely has to do with her secret identity and paper trails.
+Why she returned to floristry is unclear.
+But likely had to do with her secret identity and paper trails.

 “Gentlemen, I suggest you retreat before I’m forced to behave in a distinctly unladylike manner !”

 “Perhaps, Atom — but I’d prefer to think that Batman always knows what he’s doing !”

 Green Arrow: “Bee-you-ti-ful, pretty bird !
 That’s the second time tonight you saved my hide !”